ansilove/ansilove/README.md

 # Specs

 AnsiLove/C is strictly using the `C99 standard` to achieve high portability to all major operating systems.
 It's developed from ground up with the vision to compile just fine on your platform.
 Be sure to link against `libgd` when compiling which is also needed when running the binary.
 Supported compilers are `GCC` and `Clang`, others may work but aren't tested.
-All files include the C standard headers.
-An exception is compilation on `Mac OS X`, where defines in the sources ensure importing `<Foundation/Foundation.h>`, so the resulting binary is a Foundation tool.
 We use Linux and Mac OS X for AnsiLove/C development.

-We added a shell script that builds AnsiLove/C on Ubuntu (and flavours), but it should compile fine on other distros.
-Mac users can compile using the Xcode project.
-Feel free to fork and add custom build scripts for your own platform, create Linux packages, [Homebrew](https://github.com/mxcl/homebrew) formulas, whatever.
+Feel free to fork and create Linux packages, [Homebrew](https://github.com/mxcl/homebrew) formulas, whatever.

 # Why C?

 There were many reasons, most notably PHP interpreter independence and performance.
 A solid C foundation is just perfect for creating libraries and frameworks and it can easily embedded into applications.
 We already mentioned portability.
 What else?
 We wanted evolution.
 AnsiLove/C should not be understood as a port.
 It takes many different approaches (like processing binary font dumps or generating @2x Retina images), it is overall improved and introduces new features.
 While results tend to be the same, the codebase does not have much in common with it's ancestor.

-# Build script for Ubuntu

-Use `shbuild/build_ubuntu.sh` to build AnsiLove/C on Ubuntu.
+# Building

+AnsiLove/C uses the CMake build system :

+	cmake .
+	make

 # Cocoa